CS171/2016-cs171-website/lectures/lecture-git-html.md

   draft
 * master

+{% endhighlight %}

-# We have two branches, draft and master.
-The * tells us the active branch (the HEAD)
+We have two branches, draft and master.
+The * tells us the active branch (the HEAD).

+The files in your folders are in the state as they are stored in the active branch.
+When you change the branch the files are changed, removed or added to the state of the target branch.

-# Let's switch the branch
+**Let's switch the branch.**

+{% highlight bash linenos %}
 $ git checkout draft
 Switched to branch 'draft'